 Rootcrops: pinasu a wakay, dukay, gabi, and amay (mashed sweet potato and taro).
 And yes, never forget to try vunes (dried gabi) and uved (pork balls with flying fish and banana trunk).
 For the absolute experience: eat it with your hands and on a vunung leaf, baby!

-There’s still a LOT of other things that you could do in Batanes!
+There’s still a LOT of other things to do in Batanes!
 Besides, I believe that with the positive response that we have been receiving from tourists, it’s likely that there are numerous other activities that are being offered (like scuba diving, surfing, etc.).
 Despite this, I still would try to coerce you to check out our natural and man-made attractions first and foremost.